New Hall, Woodford

-New Hall is a 17th-century house in Woodford, in the Metropolitan Borough of Stockport, Greater Manchester, England.
+New Hall is a 17th-century house on Old Hall Lane in Woodford, a village within the Metropolitan Borough of Stockport, Greater Manchester, England.
 Above the door there is a Tudor-arched lintel with the date '1630' along with the initials 'WDED' (William and Elizabeth Davenport) and the family shield.
 Another branch of the Davenport family owned Bramall Hall in nearby Bramhall.
 The house, along with an adjoining cottage, is a Grade II* listed building.